 The Energy Star program's main purpose is to reduce the impact of powering utilities on both your wallet and the earth.
 By creating an energy efficient environment, you will be able to reduce the amount of strain put on your heat pump, and increase the life of your appliance.
 Take into consideration the amount of heating and cooling you need to be reasonably comfortable, but also consider that each degree of temperature differential between the indoors and the outdoors equals a substantial amount of your electric or gas bill.

 Energy Star appliances work best in conjunction with whole-house decisions to become more efficient and conserve power wherever possible.
 Easy ideas for greening your home include closing blinds during hot sunny days to reduce thermal gain, and properly insulating walls, windows and doors during all seasons to help protect and insulate your home's thermal mass.
-Efficient appliances combined with these energy saving techniques are the most effective way to reduce energy consumption.
+Efficient appliances combined with these energy saving techniques are the most effective way to reduce energy consumption and save money on power bills.